The Causes

 properly hydrated.
 Acclimatisation is often accompanied

-properly hydrated (at least four to six litres per day).
+to remain properly hydrated (at least four to six

 - Take

-up to altitude.
-But, light activity during the day is better
+get up to altitude.
+But, light activity during the

 - Avoid